dankamongmen/notcurses/USAGE.md

 // transformation, unless the size is unchanged. int ncvisual_resize(struct ncvisual* n, int rows, int cols);

-// Inflate each pixel in the image to 'scale'x'scale' pixels.
-It is an error
+// Scale the visual to 'rows' X 'columns' pixels, using non-interpolative
-// if 'scale' is less than 1.
-The original color is retained. int ncvisual_inflate(struct ncvisual* n, int scale);
+// (naive) scaling.
+No new colors will be introduced as a result. int ncvisual_resize_noninterpolative(struct ncvisual* n, int rows, int cols);

 // Polyfill at the specified location within the ncvisual 'n', using 'rgba'. int ncvisual_polyfill_yx(struct ncvisual* n, int y, int x, uint32_t rgba);